maxamin/turing-NGFW/README.md

-# turing-NCCGW
+# turing-NGFW
-NCCGW stands for network config and control gateway
+NGFW stands for network gateway firewall it is mainly designed for iot environments